igor47/blog/posts/rivian-initial-review.md

 The door opens in two halves, and I really enjoy sleeping with the bottom half closed.
 It feels like my bed is less likely to slide out of the car, and we can still keep the top half open for a nice breeze.

-Also, I really like all the camping settings in software.
+I really like all the camping settings in software.
 For instance, self-leveling is better than having to look for correct-sized rocks to put under the car.
 On the other hand, I've found the software quite buggy (see below).
 Our first attempt to use self-leveling in Nevada resulted in the car constantly adjusting it's height until the compressor overheated, and then we just had to wait for it to cool down and try again.
 On another occasion in Utah, I reset self-leveling while packing the car, and then when I got in it wasn't reset and I had to reset it again.

-Also, while I appreciate all the attempts to control lighting while camping, they, too, are very buggy.
+While I appreciate all the attempts to control lighting while camping, they, too, are very buggy.
 For instance, there's a "keep screens off" setting, which claims you'll need to press the brake to turn the screens back on.
 In fact, the screens come back on when you touch them.
 The light controls are sometimes-broken and sometimes-buggy.